 More resorts and restaurants at the island’s White Beach, its beachfront now looked more cramped than ever before.
 Diniwid Beach is used to be an underdeveloped but quiet and secluded spot, of which Nami Resort would have enjoyed long time ago, but now it’s also filled with new resorts.
 Even Boracay’s neighbor, Carabao island, wasn’t spared.
-A local boatman told me that there were already private resorts in the said island, owned by foreigners who are likewise married to some locals.
+A local boatman told me that there were already private resorts in the said island.

 The cost of vacationing in Boracay went up.
 If I compare how much I spent five years ago and this year, considering also other factors (measurable i.e. off-peak rates, and immeasurable i.e. my spending behavior), I’d estimate that it has gone up by around 25 to 30 percent.
 The inflation does make sense anyway.
 It is a good indicator that the island’s economy is growing.
 However I couldn’t help but wonder on whether Boracay is still affordable for local tourists.
 By foreigner’s standards, meals and drinks are cheap, so as massages and accommodations, but still it depends on where you stay i.e. station 1 is a bit upscale.
 A bottle of beer in Switzerland for example would cost 7 CHF.
 Our local beer, which can be as good as Swiss (I’m not kidding), costs 80 – 100 PHP (2 CHF) in Boracay.